Royal Swan Upping 2012

-Swan Upping, the annual census of the swan population on a particular stretch of the River Thames, was announced today by David Barber, The Queen’s Swan Marker.
+Swan Upping, the annual census of the swan population on the River Thames, was announced today by David Barber, The Queen’s Swan Marker.

-This year’s Swan Upping will start on Monday 20th July, departing from Eton and ending at Abingdon, Oxfordshire on Friday 24th July.
+This year’s Swan Upping will start on Monday 16th July departing from Sunbury and ends at Abingdon, Oxfordshire on Friday 20th July.

 Announcing the dates for Swan Upping, David Barber reported: